Mount Annan Christian College: House system

 Upon entry to the school, each student is allocated, according to age and gender, or family tradition, to one of the four Houses present on campus:

 Houses form the basis for sporting and cultural competitions or interactions within the school.

 Students can represent the College in a weekly inter-school competition in a variety of sports throughout the entire year.
 These competitions are a part of the Macarthur Independent Schools Association.

 The Macarthur Independent Schools Association is an association made up of Christian based schools in the south west of Sydney.
 Through this association, high school students participate in a number of sporting competitions and cultural events.

+Student Leadership Council (SLC)

+The school has a Student Leadership Council (SLC) spanning both primary and secondary.
+Primary and secondary each have 8 house captains, 8 prefects (four males, four females), 2 vice captains (one male, one female), and captains (one male, one female).
+The SLC have a range of responsibilities including; speaking at school events such as assemblies, organising school carnivals for Swimming, Cross Country and Athletics, and assisting in other events across the College.
+The SLC is an integral part of Mount Annan Christian College significantly contributing to student and school culture.